PING! – Augmented Pixel

 In the decade where videogames were born, everything virtual looked like rectangular blocks.
-From today’s perspective, the representation of a tennis court in the earliest videogames is hard to distinguish from a soccer or a basketball field.
+From today’s perspective, the representation of a tennis court in the earliest videogames is hard to distinguish from a digital soccer or a basketball field of that time.

-What I found interesting when I developed this game, is, that it could have been made already in the seventies.
+What I found interesting when I developed this game, is that it could have been made already in the seventies.
 The technology that I used for it is (in a way) similar to what Atari used for the first Pong.
 It becomes even more awkward, if you think that the electronic components for capturing and evaluating a video signal are cheaper than the rotary game controllers that Atari used.
-But still, from an economic point of view it makes sense that Eyetoys weren’t the ultimate controllers of thirty-something years ago, as a video camera was probably very hard to afford back in the days.
+But still, from an economic point of view it makes sense that Eyetoys weren’t the ultimate controllers during the 70s, as a video camera was hard to afford back in the days.

 The game is programed with AVR-GCC on an ATmega8 microcontroller that runs with 16MHz.
 The controller gets basic videosignal synchronisation information from an LM1881 sync separator that triggers two hardware interrupts.
-One for a new image, the other one for a new line.
+One for drawing a new image, the other one for drawing each single line.
 The controller evaluates the brightness around the pixel (/ball) via its comparator input.
 Drawing the white image overlay is realized with a simple pull-up resistor in the signal line.

 If you just get started and want to know in detail how to program an AVR – here’s a great tutorial.
 Sorry folks, this link is German only.
 But Google will also find you a good English source.

 The Fusebit settings for the controller are clear: Just tell the controller to use the external crystal as clock.
 (SUT_CKSEL)

 Next step is to build the electronics.
 You can find a link to the schematics at the end of this page.

 Finally, you have to make a case.
 There are many options - I used a U-shaped extruded aluminum profile.
 The different metal parts are all built out of the same profile.